 Emma said it feels good to have people she can count on.
 “It shows me that I am surrounded by friends and family that love me no matter what.
 I can look up to my friends and family to help me through the rough times,” she said.

 Who is on your go-to team?
 Maybe it’s family, friends, teachers and coaches.
-Building strong relationships is one of the best strategies for improving your mental health, according to the CDC.
+Building strong relationships is one of the best strategies for improving your mental health and wellness, according to the CDC.

 Game Changers seek out good groups of people that lift them up and allow them to feel safe to be themselves.